PDS Course Listing

 - 607 - Legal and Regulatory Fundamentals in Pupil Transportation: Overview of federal laws and guidelines regarding school bus transportation including FMVSS, Guideline 17, commercial vehicle license, drug and alcohol testing and much more.
 Obtain the broad stroke on special education laws – ADA, IDEA and Section 504; 94-142.
 This informative four-hour course will conclude with a look at ISO 9000.

 - 608 - Developing a Safety Program: A four-hour workshop designed to help you launch or revitalize an effective and systematic safety and training program.
 This workshop is essential for understanding the safety fundamentals of school transportation.

-- 609 - Accident Investigation (Please note: This course is available only at the NAPT Annual Summit.): This eight hour course provides an overview of all elements of school bus accident investigation, skills needed to manage the scene, reconstruct the accident and much more.
+- 609 - Accident Investigation: This eight-hour course provides an overview of all elements of school bus accident investigation, skills needed to manage the scene, reconstruct the accident and much more.

 700 Level Classes